-We can arrange flights where the owners are on the same plane.
+We can arrange flights for pets where the owners are on the same plane.
 We can also collect your pets, complete the veterinary work and fly your pets over to you if you are already abroad.
 PetAir UK can offer as much or as little help as you would like – just ask us.

-PetAir UK is registered with IATA, IPATA and DEFRA approved and well experienced in pet flights.
+PetAir UK is registered with IATA, IPATA and DEFRA approved and we are well experienced in pet flights.
 We have accounts with all the airlines who can fly pets, so if the plane will take pets and your pets will fit, then we can book that flight.
 This can be for both short haul flights and long haul flights.
 All of the vets at PetAir UK are official veterinarians, which means that the vets have undergone extra training and can complete the DEFRA export certificates and pre travel health checks for your cats and dogs to travel to their new destination.